IRAs: To Convert or Not To Convert?

 Traditional IRAs vs. Roth IRAs

-There are three main distinctions between a traditional IRA and a Roth IRA: eligibility, contributions and withdrawal requirements.
+There are three main distinctions between a traditional IRA and a Roth IRA: eligibility, tax treatment and withdrawal requirements.

 - Eligibility.
-With a Roth IRA, there is an income threshold (based on tax filing status) you must remain under to even be eligible.
-There are no income-based eligibility restrictions with a traditional IRA.
-(Note: If your income makes you ineligible to open a Roth IRA, you still have the option of opening a traditional IRA and then converting to a Roth.)
+With both types of IRAs, the owner must have earned income (or have a spouse with earned income) to be eligible to contribute.
+With a Roth IRA, there is also a total income threshold you must remain under to be eligible to contribute.
+Conversely, there are no such limits with a traditional IRA – someone at any income level can contribute.
+(Note: If your income makes you ineligible to open a Roth IRA, you still have the option of opening a traditional IRA and then converting it to a Roth – more on that below.)

 |This year or in the future?||This year, generally||In the future|